KimKaiv/starter-hugo-research-group/content/challenge/Abundance-of-choice/index.md

 Here we present several examples from this literature.

-We also present and example from climate modelling in which variations in modelling choices account for a greater share of variance than variations in scenario choice.
+We also present an example from climate modelling in which variations in modelling choices account for a greater share of variance than variations in scenario choice.